-A southern Louisiana specialty, gumbo is a delicious stew with a number of variations but usually seasoned with fine, ground sassafras leaves, at the end of the cooking process.
+A southern Louisiana specialty, gumbo is a delicious stew with a number of variations but is usually seasoned with fine, ground sassafras leaves at the end of the cooking process.
 What is a sassafras tree and where do sassafras trees grow?
 Keep reading to learn more.

 What is a Sassafras Tree and Where Do Sassafras Trees Grow?